 The Warwickshire Basketball Hall of Fame was conceived and created in 2008 by the Executive Committee of the Area, to honour the people who had given many hours of their personal time to the promotion of basketball in the community.

-The first to be included was the founder Chairman Paul Drane whose idea it was in 1971, to set up a separate Area after being affiliated to the West Midlands Area for several years.
+The first to be included was the founder Chairman Paul Drane whose idea it was in 1971, to set up a separate Area after being affiliated to the West Midlands Area for many years.

 Paul, and the Committee created the Warwickshire Basketball Association, and their independence was granted in October of that year.
 Other members of that and the Area’s subsequent Committees include three men who were also included in the first Hall of Fame, John Mumford, Paul Farndon and Mike Maddox.
 Warwickshire Basketball owes a lot to this quartet, who, along with numerous others have helped to steer basketball through the 70’s 80’s 90’s, and into the 21st century, giving new members the platform on which to develop and grow the game for the new generation of young players and officials.